pstsengb/jenkins_for_ros/README.md

 # Jenkins Setup For ROS
-Tutorial for running ROS test in jenkins and how to setup.
+Setup jenkins for ROS CI/CD cycle

 ## Download 2 docker images

+One image is for jenkins, and another image is for ROS test in jenkins
 ```
 docker pull ros:melodic-ros-base
 docker pull jenkins/jenkins:lts